OWRC/interpolants/interpolation/climate-sources.md

 It's also worth noting that the density of [active meteorological stations present in our jurisdiction has been in decline since the 1970s](/snapshots/md/gantt-met.html).
 Understandably, much of the recent investment in meteorological station operation has been dedicated to Canada's north, a large geographical region that has been grossly overlooked yet is most susceptible to a changing climate.

 <!-- # Daily climatologies -->
 Below, the data types that are collected, interpolated and delivered through our web portal are described in chronological order.
 For the most part, the most recent datasets supersede the oldest.

-All interpolated (i.e., "vector") data are automatically updated and maintained using the [ORMGP-FEWS system](/interpolants/interpolation/fews.html).

 # Precipitation